 How Can I Help?

 You can make a difference!
 We are moving closer to a win on this issue, but there is still work to do!
-Good news in 2018: Montgomery County Commissioners announced in Feb.
+Good news in 2018: The Montgomery County Commissioners announced in Feb.
 2018 their intention to buy new voting machines.
-At the state level, a Joint State Government Commission report on Voting Technology recommended “the General Assembly provide funding to assist counties in the purchase or lease of new equipment that complies with the requirements for a voter-verifiable paper record and adequate security measures.”
+In the PA General Assembly, a Joint State Government Commission report on Voting Technology recommended “the General Assembly provide funding to assist counties in the purchase or lease of new equipment that complies with the requirements for a voter-verifiable paper record and adequate security measures.”
 Governor Wolf required that newly purchased voting machines must provide a paper trail to improve “security and auditability” of Pennsylvania’s elections.
 The bipartisan Secure Elections Act was introduced in the U.S. Senate (S.2261), saying that “voting systems must have an auditable paper record, and that election officials must regularly audit that paper record to catch sources of error and fraud”.
-These are all good first steps, but our elected officials need to hear from us, so that new voting systems with voter-marked paper ballots will become a reality.
+These are all good first steps, but our elected officials need to hear from us, so that new electronic voting systems which scan voter-marked paper ballots will become a reality.
 Read below for easy ways to take action.

 YOU CAN MAKE A DIFFERENCE: Easy Ways to Take Action

-- Ask your PA state legislators to support funding to buy new voting machines that scan voter-marked paper ballots.
+- Ask your PA state legislators to provide funding and election code changes to require new voting systems that scan voter-marked paper ballots.
 (Find your Reps here) Remind them that PA is behind the curve.
 Many states have already switched to paper ballots.

 - Call Senators Toomey (202-224-4254) and Casey (202-224-6324).
 Ask them to support S.2261.